FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 L1

-{{{ Show the first slide containing title, name of the production team along with the logo of MHRD}}}
+{{{ Show the first title slide }}

 ..
 R1

-Hello friends and welcome to the second tutorial on Latex.
+Hello friends and welcome to the second tutorial on Typsetting Text in Latex.

 ..
 L2